 Read Moonbird’s Travel Lesson #4, and remember that if you’re the one responsible for picking a place, make sure you get all the details ahead of time.
 People are relying on you and trusting you.
 Don’t be the one that messes up people’s plans because you simply didn’t pop on the Internet and look up some details that only take 60 seconds to find out.

 Moonbird’s Travel Lesson #4 – Take Your Destiny Into Your Own Hands and Seize the Unexpected Opportunities.

-I’m going to be releasing a post soon about our trip to Milford Sound in New Zealand where this was an essential component of what happened.
+The inspiration for this lesson, which you can read all about here, was our trip to Milford Sound in New Zealand.
 Sometimes you run into snags or snafus, the proverbial bumps in the road.
 A really successful trip can often mean understanding the quote, “when fate shuts the door, come in through the window.”
 That idea, that sometimes you have to find an alternate way of doing what you want, can mean the difference between a great trip and a very disappointing trip.